- Become a Lawyer

 - AdvisorLink: A program where lawyers or students-at-law are provided with the contact information for lawyers in the community who have agreed to serve as a resource to less experienced members of the Bar.
 These lawyers are available to answer one-off inquiries in a wide range of practice areas.

-- SoloNet: An online community hosted by the Office of the Practice Advisor for sole and small firm practitioners.
+- SoloNet: An online community hosted by the Office of the Practice and Equity Advisor for sole and small firm practitioners.

 - Resource Centre: A regularly updated library of Law Society-produced materials including articles, courses, model policies and checklists, webinars and more.
 You may also want to refer to the Legal Profession Act, the Code of Conduct or the Rules of the Law Society of Alberta.